proactiveit/cgp-aio/README.md

 - attach storage (ie. cgpro-jail dataset) and map it inside jail under /var/CommuniGate
 - run the script
 - assign IP on public interface, connect NIC and change default route to public gateway
+- Phone type with voip.ms has to be ATA device, not Asterisk